• Skip to primary navigation

 And like the zucchini above, because the green beans are in fact green, people just assume that they are vegetables.

-But whether they’re growing on a vine like string beans, or on a bush like bush beans, they are all fruit.
+But whether you are growing green beans on a vine like string beans, or on a bush like bush beans, they are all fruit.
 You will notice a small flowering bud growing just before the green bean starts to grow.

 Corn